 Before you read on, please ensure that you aren’t in a co-dependent or unhealthy relationship.
-The difference between twin flame relationships and co-dependent relationships, is that twin flames relationships are defined by respect, equality, negotiation and healthy boundaries.
+The difference between twin flame relationships and co-dependent relationships, is that twin flames relationships are defined by respect, equality, negotiation, and healthy boundaries.
 On the other hand, co-dependent relationships are characterized by feeling trapped, unequal, devalued and reliant on the other for a sense of self-worth.
 Unfortunately, it is possible to confuse co-dependency with twin flame love.
-Please be careful of confusing the two.
+Please be careful about confusing the two.

 5 Causes of Twin Flame Separation

 One of the most painful stages is the twin flame relationship that of the “Runner and Chaser.”
 After the initial stages of ecstatic union and fairy-tale partnership, things start to heat up.
 Egos begin to clash.
-Core wounds, insecurities and traumas are rubbed raw.
+Core wounds, insecurities, and traumas are rubbed raw.
 Shadow Selves lash out.